 Three days later, Rashford made his Premier League debut against Arsenal, scoring two goals and providing the assist for the other in a 3-2 win for Manchester United.

 Injuries, dips in form, and Manchester United's fall from grace perhaps put the brakes on Rashford becoming a true star on the world stage.
 But he still made his 250th appearance for the club in February 2021 and ended the season with 11 Premier League goals and 11 assists.

 In the final himself, he was a late substitute in extra-time with the penalty shootout in mind.
 However, he was one of three players (along with Jadon Sancho and Bukayo Saka) to miss from the spot as Italy won the trophy at Wembley.

-He continues to use his platform to push Boris Johnson's government to adopt policies which would enable children from underprivileged backgrounds to be fed adequately.
+He continues to use his platform to push the UK government to adopt policies which would enable children from underprivileged backgrounds to be fed adequately.

 Marcus Rashford's net worth

 Rashford earns £200,000 per week at Manchester United.
 He is represented by Roc Nation, Jay-Z's talent management company.